 Customisation depth.
 JSM offers more flexibility through scripting and plugins.
 For teams with technical capability and non-standard workflows, this matters.

-Some users hit configuration limits for complex workflows that need scripting in JSM but cannot be solved in Freshservice’s no-code builder.
-Advanced reporting depth is limited beyond pre-built dashboards.
+Some teams hit configuration limits for complex workflows that need scripting in JSM but cannot be solved in Freshservice’s no-code builder.
+Advanced reporting depth is limited beyond the pre-built dashboards.
 For teams deep in Atlassian, Freshservice adds a separate tool stack.

 Steeper learning curve than Freshservice.
-Change and asset management need Premium (higher cost).
-Self-service portal needs more work to match Freshservice’s UX.
-Without existing Atlassian tools, JSM’s main advantage does not apply.
+Change, assets and AI need Premium, which raises the cost.
+The self-service portal needs more work to match Freshservice’s UX.
+And without existing Atlassian tools, JSM’s main advantage does not apply.

 Freshservice Is the Better Fit If: